Department of Labor Logo United States Department of Labor

 Civil engineers

-Civil engineers need a bachelor’s degree in civil engineering, one of its specialties, or civil engineering technology.
+Civil engineers typically need a bachelor’s degree in civil engineering or a related field.

-Civil engineers need a bachelor’s degree.
-They typically need a graduate degree and a license for promotion to senior positions.
-Although licensure requirements vary from state to state, civil engineers usually must be licensed if they provide services directly to the public.
+Civil engineers typically need a bachelor’s degree in civil engineering or a related field.
+Although licensure requirements vary by state, civil engineers usually must be licensed if they provide services directly to the public.

 Education